Living Well at L’Arche

 Vanier himself, age 86, still lives in the original L’Arche house in Trosly-Breuil — when he’s not traveling the globe to one of L’Arche’s 147 communities in 35 different countries.

-His accomplishments have been most recently recognized by the John Templeton Foundation, which this month will award Vanier its annual Templeton Prize, an honor previously bestowed on Blessed Mother Teresa and Aleksandr Solzhenitsyn.
+His accomplishments have been most recently recognized by the John Templeton Foundation, which this month awards Vanier its annual Templeton Prize, an honor previously bestowed on Blessed Mother Teresa and Aleksandr Solzhenitsyn.

 Vanier’s work continues to spread as more individuals discover L’Arche.